Mesa Airlines: Current fleet

-In March 2013, Mesa Airlines announced the leasing of nine Bombardier CRJ-900s, which were previously operated by Uruguay's Pluna, for operations at US Airways.
-The aircraft entered the US Airways Express fleet between April and July 2013 and will operate under an eight-year capacity purchase agreement through 2021.

-In September 2013, Mesa Airlines announced an agreement with United Airlines which extends the operation of 20 CRJ-700s through 2020.
-The agreement includes an order of 30 United-owned Embraer E175s that will be operated under contract by Mesa Airlines.
-Mesa Airlines later announced an agreement with United Airlines to add 18 Embraer E175 aircraft to Mesa's United Express fleet.
+In September 2013, Mesa Airlines announced an agreement with United Airlines which extends the operation of 20 CRJ700s through 2020.
+The agreement includes an order of 30 United-owned Embraer 175s that will be operated under contract by Mesa Airlines.
+Mesa Airlines later announced an agreement with United Airlines to add 18 Embraer 175 aircraft to Mesa's United Express fleet.
 Mesa will operate 48 Embraer aircraft for United Airlines.
 In October, the company announced an agreement for the addition of 15 new aircraft scheduled for delivery in 2016, which has now increased to 18.
-Mesa currently operates 76 E175 aircraft under the United Express brand.
+Mesa currently operates 80 Embraer 175 aircraft under the United Express brand.

+On 8 January 2025, it was reported that Mesa Airlines had entered into a sale-leaseback agreement with United Airlines to purchase and then leaseback 18 units of Embraer 175 aircraft, in a deal that would raise $230 million for the regional carrier.
+The deal involved the transfer of eight E175s by the end of December 2024, with the remaining 10 aircraft in early 2025.

+Mesa operated its final CRJ-900 revenue flight on February 28, 2025, concluding a phased retirement that began in late 2024.
+As of March 1, 2025, Mesa Airlines maintains an exclusively Embraer 175 fleet.